 Hundreds of individual Jehovah's Witnesses and local religious organisations have submitted private appeals to the Supreme Court.
 They object that they were not permitted to be party to the original suit and claim that the decision violates their rights.
 According to the Supreme Court website, these are due to be heard in batches on 25 July, 31 August, and 14 September 2017.
 During the 17 July appeal hearing, Jehovah's Witness lawyer Anton Omelchenko asked that proceedings be postponed until after these private appeals had been considered, but the judges denied his request.

 Sixteen Jehovah's Witnesses in Taganrog were convicted of these offences in 2015 after their community became the first to be dissolved as "extremist" (in 2009) (see F18News 3 December 2015 (see Forum 18's "extremism" Russia religious freedom survey http://www.forum18.org/archive.php?article_id=2215).
-On 25 May Danish citizen Dennis Christensen was arrested at a Bible study meeting and is now in pre-trial detention in Oryol on Criminal Code Article 282.2 Part 1 charges (see F18News 23 June 2017 http://www.forum18.org/archive.php?article_id=2290).
-The Oryol community was banned as "extremist" in June 2016 – several other local Jehovah's Witness organisations have also already been liquidated (see F18News 15 February 2017 http://www.forum18.org/
+On 25 May Danish citizen Dennis Christensen was arrested at a Bible study meeting and is now in pre-trial detention in Oryol on Criminal Code Article 282.2 Part 1 charges ("Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity") (see F18News 23 June 2017 http://www.forum18.org/archive.php?article_id=2290).
+The Oryol community was banned as "extremist" in June 2016 – several other local Jehovah's Witness organisations have also already been liquidated (see F18News 15 February 2017 http://www.forum18.org/archive.php?article_id=2256).

 Criminal Code Article 282.2 currently carries punishments of imprisonment of up to 10 years or a fine of up to 800,000 Roubles under Part 1 ("organisation"), or imprisonment of up to six years or a fine of up to 600,000 Roubles under Part 2 ("participation").